Ishtar Gate: Excavation and display

 A reconstruction of the Ishtar Gate and Processional Way was built at the Pergamon Museum in Berlin out of material excavated by Robert Koldewey.
 It includes the inscription plaque.
 It stands 14 m high and 30 m wide.
 The excavation ran from 1902 to 1914, and, during that time, 14 m of the foundation of the gate was uncovered.

 Claudius Rich, British resident of Baghdad and a self-taught historian, did personal research on Babylon because it intrigued him.
 Acting as a scholar and collecting field data, he was determined to discover the wonders to the ancient world.
-C. J. Rich's topographical records of the ruins in Babylon were the first ever published, in 1815.
+Rich's topographical records of the ruins in Babylon were the first ever published, in 1815.
 It was reprinted in England no fewer than three times.
-C. J. Rich and most other 19th-century visitors thought a mound in Babylon was a royal palace, and that was eventually confirmed by Robert Koldewey's excavations, who found two palaces of King Nebuchadnezzar and the Ishtar Gate.
+Rich and most other 19th-century visitors thought a mound in Babylon was a royal palace, and that was eventually confirmed by Robert Koldewey's excavations, who found two palaces of King Nebuchadnezzar and the Ishtar Gate.
 Robert Koldewey, a successful German excavator, had done previous work for the Royal Museum of Berlin, with his excavations at Surghul (Ancient Nina) and Al-hiba (ancient Lagash) in 1887.
 Koldewey's part in Babylon's excavation began in 1899.

 The method that the British were comfortable with was excavating tunnels and deep trenches, which was damaging the mud brick architecture of the foundation.
-Instead, it was suggested that the excavation team focus on tablets and other artefacts rather than pick at the crumbling buildings.
+Instead, it was suggested that the excavation team focus on tablets and other artifacts rather than pick at the crumbling buildings.
 Despite the destructive nature of the archaeology used, the recording of data was immensely more thorough than in previous Mesopotamian excavations.
-Walter Andrea, one of Koldewey's many assistants, was an architect and a draftsman, the first at Babylon.
+Walter Andrae, one of Koldewey's many assistants, was an architect and a draftsman, the first at Babylon.
 His contribution was documentation and reconstruction of Babylon, and then later, the smuggling of the remains out of Iraq and into Germany.
-A small museum was built at the site, and Andrea was the museum's first director.
+A small museum was built at the site, and Andrae was the museum's first director.

 As the German Oriental Society had provided such large funding for the project, the German archeologists involved felt that they needed to justify the cost by smuggling much of the material back to Germany.
 For example, of the 120 lion friezes along the Procession Street, the Germans took 118.
-Walter Andrea played a key role in this endeavor using the strong links (or wasta) that he had cultivated with German intelligence officers and with local Iraqi tribal sheikhs.
+Walter Andrae played a key role in this endeavor using the strong links (or wasta) that he had cultivated with German intelligence officers and with local Iraqi tribal sheikhs.
 The Gate's ceramic pieces were disassembled according to a complex numbering system and were then packed in straw in coal barrels in order to disguise them.
 These barrels were then transported down the Euphrates River to Shatt al-Arab, where they were loaded onto German ships and taken to Berlin.